Source: adapted from UEMS YEARBOOK 2008 – SPECIAL Edition 50 YEARS

 Dermatology and Venereology

 Diseases of the skin and the sexually transmitted diseases (STI) in Continental Europe are dealt with by Dermato-Venereologists.
-In the United Kingdom and Ireland however, dermato-venereology is split into two separate specialties, Dermatology and Genitourinary Medicine.
+In Malta, Iceland, Ireland and the United Kingdom however, dermato-venereology is split into two separate specialties, Dermatology and Genitourinary Medicine.

 Dermatology